YonatanLevyn/smart/README.md

 - **Service Separation**: Refactoring the platform to support microservices architecture for improved scalability and maintenance.
 - **Database Expansion**: Transitioning to a multi-database setup to optimize data management and storage solutions.
-- **Advanced Communication**: Implementing a message queue for efficient service-to-service communication.
-- **Enhanced User Experience**: Continuous improvements to the frontend to make the platform more intuitive and user-friendly.